-So you’re looking to make some quality cannabis butter on a budget for edibles, eh?
+So you’re looking to make some quality cannabis butter (cannabutter) from home, eh?

 You’ve come to the right place.